bytecrusher/MaritimeDataServer/README.md

 Also it is possible to configure your boards and sensors.

 ## Description
-The server is organized in a Backend (for receiving datan from collector) and a Frontend for displaying data in a Browser for the user.
+The server is organized in a Backend (API for receiving data from collector) and a Frontend for displaying data in a Browser for the user.
 The Backend stores the data in a DB.
 It also checks if data are valid and board and sensors are existing in the DB, otherwise new DB records will be create.
 For the Frontend the user needs to login.
 Now the user is able to do some configurations or show some data.

-#### Functions / ToDos Status
+#### Functions / ToDos Status / Bugs
 - [x] MDS with Web interface
 - [x] Alert via email an Telegram (need more configuration)
 - [x] Chart view of data
 - [x] configure boards and sensors in web interface
 - [x] change client communication to JSON.
 - [x] get data from TTN
+- [ ] Change static email addresses (sender) into variables.
+These will be defined in the install script.

 ## Folder description